 Peer review is the method used to assess ARC applications and is undertaken by 2 groups of experts known as General and Detailed Assessors.
 Experts from each group assess applications against the relevant grant opportunity assessment criteria and contribute to the process of scoring and ranking research applications.
 Detailed Assessors' comments should be useful for both General Assessors and applicants.
-Detailed Assessors' comments are considered by General Assessors as part of their assessment of applications, while Detailed Assessors' comments are treated in applicants' rejoinders.
-The objective of the assessment process is to ensure that the highest quality research applications are recommended to the ARC Chief Executive Officer (CEO) for funding.
-The CEO then makes recommendations to the relevant Minister who decides which projects will be allocated funding under the NCGP.
+Detailed Assessors' comments and scores are considered by General Assessors as part of their assessment of applications, while Detailed Assessors' comments are treated in applicants' rejoinders.
+The objective of the assessment process is to ensure that the highest quality research applications are recommended to the Accountable Authority for funding.
+The ARC Board is the Accountable Authority for the three Discovery Program schemes.
+The ARC Board will decide which grants to fund, after considering the advice from peer review, and alignment with Australian Government priorities (refer to sections 8.9 - 8.11 of the Discovery Program Grant Guidelines - Discovery Projects (2024 edition).